hap-server/hap-server/README.md

-HomeKit Accessory Server
+Home Automation Server
 ===

-Home automation system based on HomeKit.
+Home automation system based on Homebridge.

-It includes a web interface for controlling accessories.
-Scenes, custom controls, configuring accessories in the web interface, storing historical data and configuring automations in the web interface are not supported yet.
+It includes a web interface for controlling accessories, activating and configuring scenes, automations and custom controls.
+Configuring accessories in the web interface and storing historical data is not supported yet.

 It includes a plugin system to add accessories, accessory configuration, authentication and options for automations.
 All Homebridge plugins are supported.